 According to the assessment committee, the project proposal clearly demonstrates the need for this innovative development of the current educational programme, and the new module has the potential to make the UvA Mater’s a leading international programme.
 The two-year Master’s and post-Master’s Conservation and Restoration of Cultural Heritage is a unique, interdisciplinary programme aimed at students with a passion for cultural heritage who wish to combine by theory and practice.

-This year’s Comenius grant was awarded to 46 University lecturers, among whom are four employees of the University of Amsterdam.
-For more information, visit the website of the Nationaal Regieorgaan Onderwijsonderzoek (in Dutch).
+This year’s Comenius Teaching Fellowship was awarded to 46 University lecturers, among whom are four employees of the University of Amsterdam.
+For more information, visit the website of the Royal Netherlands Academy of Arts and Sciences and the Nationaal Regieorgaan Onderwijsonderzoek (both in Dutch).